i-am-tanni/mu/README.md

 ```

 # Login
-Login with any MUD client, such as Mudlet, TinTin++, or Blightmud.
+Login with any MUD client such as Mudlet, TinTin++, or Blightmud.

 Host: `127.0.0.1`
 Port: `4444`